GeoscienceAustralia/GA-SaMMT/docs/source/overview.rst

 Seabed characterisation requires the measurement, description and classification of physical features on the seabed.
-A key first step in this process is the identification of morphological forms, as derived from bathymetric data.
+A key first step in this process is the identification of morphological forms, as derived from bathymetry data.
 To facilitate rapid and consistent morphological mapping, Geoscience Australia has developed several semi-automated ArcGIS Python toolboxes that:

 * Generate polygons from bathymetry surfaces that represent *bathymetric high* and *bathymetric low* seabed features